olliecrow/scripts/README.md

-# Scripts
+# Commands

-Collection of useful scripts.
+Collection of useful scripts/commands.

 Scripts are made for Mac.